Help! How can I Stop my Dog from Digging up my Yard?

 Dogs love to receive attention from their owners, and even punishment from digging is a form of attention.

 This is especially true if you don’t have that many opportunities to spend time with your dog.

 Ignore this behavior, and instead implement the advice given above to resolve the issue.

 As your dog may be digging to get away from something they are frightened of, identify what these may be, and come up with a resolution to the problem.

 This may involve talking to your neighbors or bringing your dog inside during certain times of the day.

-As digging can be a natural behavior for many dogs, it can be detrimental to the health and well-being of your pooch to force your dog to stop doing it immediately.
+As digging can be a natural behavior for many dogs, it can be detrimental to your pooch’s health and well-being to force your dog to stop doing it immediately.

 Make sure you take your time when following the steps above, and give the right level of support throughout the process to your pooch to ensure a successful outcome.